QE Guide to Recycling & Garbage in Kingston

 - You can put out 1 garbage bag and your Green Bin every week.

 - Recycling, however, will alternate between the Blue Box and the Grey Box each week.
 Check your Collection Schedule to see which box to put out on your first week.

-- Your Collection Schedule is based on your address.
+- WHEN?
+Your Collection Schedule is based on your address.
 Different streets have different Garbage and Recycling Days, but generally if you look outside you’ll find out whether it’s Blue Box or Grey Box day.